sendbird/sendbird-chat-sdk-windows/README.md

 }
 ```

-### Loading previous messages
+### Load previous messages

-You can load previous messages by creating a `SBDPreviousMessageListQuery` instance.
-You will be able to display past messages in your UI once they have loaded.
+Create a `SBDPreviousMessageListQuery` instance to load previous messages.
+Past messages in your UI will be displayed once they are loaded.

 ```cpp
 #include <SendBird.h>